Singular hypersurfaces and thin shells in cosmology: Dust and radiation filled cosmology

 \subsection{Shells with simple equations of state}

 The matter obtained from Eq. \eqref{eq:shellfromBulk} for an arbitrary FLRW spacetime may in general have complicated physics with a non-trivial equation of state.
-To investigate if the shell matter can have a simple physical description we assume the shell to be composed of a mixture of non-interacting ideal fluids in $D$ spacetime dimensions, each of which has a simple equation of state \eqref{eq:EqnOfState}.
+In this subsection we investigate if the shell matter can have a simple physical description as a mixture of non-interacting ideal fluids in $D$ spacetime dimensions, each of which has a simple equation of state \eqref{eq:EqnOfState}.

 Due to the conservation of shell stress-energy tensor, the energy density of each of these fluids is of the form $\rho_m a^{-m}$ where $m$ is some real number and $\rho_m$ is a proportionality constant.
 For a dust and radiation filled cosmology, the mixture of the fluids must satisfy the condition obtained from \cref{eq:shellfromBulk},